What is “Military Strong?”

 What will my organization and staff receive once certified?

-At the end of each month, any participating agency, business, or organization that achieves 50 percent or higher staff completion will receive:
+Any participating agency, business, or organization that achieves 50 percent or higher staff completion will receive:

 • One ‘Military Strong’ badge window cling